silverstripe/cwp/docs/en/releases/cwp-recipe-basic-1.0.5.md

 ### Features

  * [ORB-3] Taxonomy terms can be maintained via a hierarchical selection tool within the CMS
+ * [ORB-4] As a Content Author I can re-authenticate when my session times out without losing my current CMS state

 ### Accepted failing tests